Mat-thieu/OLD-MobLog-JS/README.md

 	})
 </script>
 ```
-Intercept defines which type of console commands will also be logged in MobLog.
+Intercept defines which type of console commands will also be logged in MobLog (only support for log, info and error in this version).

 allowInput adds an input field to the console where you can insert JavaScript code, this is done using eval() so NEVER use MobLog in production.